-You've reached What is MS Part 2.
+You've reached What is MS?
+Part 2.
 If you arrived here first and want to read the first part, click here.

 When I found out Cir had multiple sclerosis, I immediately got every single book the library had about the disease.
-I read them cover to cover and then read them again to him.
-We figured out that he probably had "rr" or relapsing-remitting multiple sclerosis.
-About 85% of people who are diagnosed with MS, start out with rrms.
-In this form of MS, symptoms come and go without very much progression.
+I read them from cover to cover and then read them again to him.
+I read the clinical books.
+I read memoirs and even fictional books about people with MS.

 Multiple sclerosis usually affects young, productive adults during their working years.
-Because of this, the disease causes many people to fall into depression when they can no longer work.
+Because of this, the disease may cause many people to fall into depression when they can no longer work.
 I was so afraid of what was going to happen to us.
-I'm sure Cir's feelings were probably magnified even more -- he had a family to support.
-Depression became a major issue that neither of us talked about or wanted to accept.
-Thankfully, we drew closer together and gradually we were able to overcome the depression as well as our fears.

-Cir's experience, although not unique, is what you will find in the pages of this website.
-If you are new to this disease, and have asked yourself the question - What is MS? - we hope you'll find the answer here.
-Your symptoms may be different, milder or maybe even worse.
 You may be younger or older.
 You may be a woman.
-You may know someone who has this unpredictable disease and who's also trying to figure out what will happen to them.
+You may know someone who has this unpredictable disease and who's also trying to figure out what will happen to them as a result.
 By all means, send them here.
-The one thing we want you and everyone who knows someone with this disease to know is that in spite of multiple sclerosis, life is worth living.
+The one thing we want you and everyone who knows someone with this disease to know is that in spite of having a chronic condition like multiple sclerosis, life is still worth living.

-MS has so many faces.
-Cir sometimes describes it as a "monster", a "mystery", or "the perfect disease".
-He feels it is a demon that needs to be conquered.
 No matter how you see it or feel about it, life is still definitely worth living.
 Everyday we search for ways to make living a life with MS just a little bit easier.
-One day soon, hopefully we'll know the answer to the question - what is MS?
+One day soon, hopefully we'll all know the answer to the question - what is MS?

-Until then, lets support each other until they find a cure.
+And until then, lets support each other until they find a cure.

 Do you have a ready answer when someone asks you, "What is MS? or Are you one of Jerry's kids?"